Why do I need to go through a conviction history review?

 What arrests and convictions affect employment decisions?

-i) In general, arrests are not considered in determining a candidate’s qualifications for employment.
-However, arrests may affect employment decisions, as permitted by law, for specific positions such as peace officers.
+i) In general, arrests are not considered in determining a candidate’s suitability for employment.
+However, arrests may affect employment decisions, as permitted by law, for specific positions such as peace officers;

 ii) If you are applying for a position with regular access to patients at a health care facility (as defined in Health and Safety Code Section 1250), you are required to disclose an arrest under any section as specified in Penal Code Section 290; or

-Any conviction(s) determined to be in conflict with the duties and responsibilities of the position for which you applied.
+Any conviction(s) determined to be in conflict with the duties and responsibilities of the position for which you applied will be considered in determining your suitability for employment.
 Such determinations are made on a case-by-case basis and are specific to the position for which you applied.

 Note: candidates for positions as peace officers or for positions with a criminal justice agency (as defined in Penal Code Section 13101) are subject to disclosure requirements.